SCCapstone/2-Dimensional/README.md

 IMPORTANT: We are having trouble commiting UE4 projects to the repository.
 We have committed C++ project to demonstrate pushing to the repo.
 We will update the repo and read-me file when this issue is fixed.
 We will use Git LFS to solve this issue.

+UPDATE: We have successfully used git lfs to push large files.
+Many binaries are stored int the git lfs, rather than the repo.
+Our source code can be found in the src project folder.

 # 2-Dimensional

 This is the Readme file for the 2D-video game we will be creating.
 This game will be a single player action RPG, where